The 7 Most Likely Email Formats At Any Company

 Updating your LinkedIn profile to increase inbound leads and elevate yourself into a thought leader.

-The difference between Seth Godin, The Morning Brew, and me?
-I respect your inbox, curating only one newsletter per month — Join my behind-the-words monthly newsletter to feel what it’s like to receive a respectful newsletter.
+The difference between Seth Godin, The Morning Brew, and me is that I respect your inbox, curating only one newsletter per month — Join Below The Fold, my behind-the-words monthly newsletter to feel what it’s like to receive a respectful newsletter.